kavabunga/goodfood-frontend/CONTRIBUTE.md

+# GoodFood • frontend

+## IMPORTANT

+⚠️ Do not push changes directly to develop and main; create local branches for changes, then submit them in a pull request for merging!!!

+⚠️ Frequently pull changes from the develop branch

-## 🟢 Ветвление
+## Branching

-🔹 Один из вариантов - Git flow (with elements of GitHub Flow).
+🔹 One option is Git flow (with elements of GitHub Flow).

 Creating a feature branch in Gitflow is a straightforward process.